evanthebouncy/embedded_prototype/sandbox/README.md

 to accomplish this we set --mode=train\_expert, and specify a save\_path

+note: if save\_path is specified, the model will be saved. otherwise it wont

     python -m baselines.run --alg=ppo2 --env=PongNoFrameskip-v4 --num_timesteps=8e6 --save_path=../pong_data/ppo2_pong_model --mode=train_expert

 # use the expert model to generate a set of supervision memory